yinx0004/tidbcloud-metrics/readme.md

 - Capacity plan: a capacity plan will be generated based on the metrics and estimated traffic increase and resource redundancy required.
 It will be saved in a csv file.
 - Health check: a health report will be generated.
+- List clusters: List all clusters for a tenant, including cluster id, project id, number of nodes for each TiDB components
 ```shell
 $ python3 main.py --help
 Usage: main.py [OPTIONS] COMMAND [ARGS]...